Have you been injured at an airport?

 What constitutes an airport accident?

-• Terminal buildings
+• Terminal buildings.

-• Car parks
+• Car parks.

-• Security checkpoints
+• Security checkpoints.

-• Airport-run shuttle buses
+• Airport-run shuttle buses.

-• Retail and dining areas
+• Retail and dining areas.

 The injuries sustained in these accidents can range from minor cuts and sprains to broken bones and serious head injuries.

-Am I eligible to claim compensation?
+Am I eligible to make an airport accident claim?

 To successfully make an airport accident claim, you will need to prove the following: